intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 ---------
 There's a main exception defined for all pySFML2 methods/functions that may fail: `sf.SFMLException`.
-If you use one of these method and if you want to do a specific job in case they really fail, you can handle them
+If you use one of these method and if you want to do a specific task in case of failure, you can handle them

 with a **try... except** statement. ::